Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Graphical models

-We derive this estimator in Appendix~\ref{sec:derivation}.
+We derive this estimator in Supplement~\ref{sec:derivation}.
 We give theoretical values for $(\lambda,\lambda_1,\lambda_3)$ that optimally balance bias and variance in Theorem~\ref{theorem:consistency_dag} below.
-Appendix~\ref{sec:tuning} gives practical tuning procedures, one of which is asymptotically optimal.
+Supplement~\ref{sec:tuning} gives practical tuning procedures, one of which is asymptotically optimal.